dthain/compilers-fa25/general.md

 # General Instructions for Assignments

-## Standard Build Environment
+## Use the Student Machines

-To ensure a consistent environment between development and grading, please use the standard CSE student machines (RHEL8) to build and test your code.
+Please use the standard CSE student machines (RHEL8) to build and test your code.
 These are `student10.cse.nd.edu` through `student13.cse.nd.edu` and can be accessed via ssh.
-These machines are using gcc-8.5.0, flex-2.6.1, and bison-3.0.4.
-Use `which gcc` to double check that you are using the standard `/usr/bin/gcc` and have not otherwise modified your PATH for another class.
+These machines are equipped with `gcc-8.5.0`, `flex-2.6.1`, `bison-3.0.4`, and `make-4.2.1`.
+This will ensure that you have a consistent working environment that matches the grader.

 **If you are using your laptop or another computer to develop your code, then you are responsible for checking that it works correctly on the standard student machines.
-Your work will be graded on those machines.**
+Your work will be graded on the student machines.**

 ## Code Organization